Two weeks ago, I woke up to a text from my friend Karen—well, really her eldest son Alec who had taken over her cell...

 YOUR TURN: Are there people around you who might be highly sensitive?
 What about you?
 Any aha moments?

-Want to know how to optimize your energy?
+Want to learn how to THRIVE in your next chapter?